phanakata/ML_for_kirigami_design/README.md

 3. A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/tf_fgrid_dnn_validtrain.py`

-More features (e.g., search algorithm with tensorFlow code) will be added soon.
+More features (e.g., search algorithm with TensorFlow code) will be added soon.

 ## Authors
 Paul Hanakata